bd/twidor/README.md

 [Evan Dower](https://github.com/evantd) made
 the source code available on github.

-[Rich Murphey](https://github.com/rich-murphey) wrote furhter enhancemnts including GUI layout, 1- and 2-key chord display, support for macros, alternate key-maps, additional lessons, and various GUI options.
-He released debian and windows installers, added build files and this documentation.
+[Rich Murphey](https://github.com/rich-murphey) wrote further enhancements including GUI layout, 1- and 2-key chord display, support for macros, alternate keymaps, additional lessons, and various GUI options.
+He released Debian and windows installers, added build files and this documentation.

 Simon Baldwin wrote lessons 8 and 9 as part of [GNU Typist](https://www.gnu.org/software/gtypist/index.html), which are redistributed as permitted by the GPL.